RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 Version requirements:

+- To upgrade your cluster to v5.6, your cluster must first be on 5.0.2 or above.
 - To upgrade your cluster to v5.4, your cluster must first be on 5.0 or above.
 - To upgrade your cluster to v5.2, your cluster must first be on 4.5 or above.
 - To upgrade your cluster to v5.0, your cluster must first be on 4.4.2 or above.